 - How does the designated index differ from a relevant broad market index?
 N/A - Where can the methodology used for the calculation of the designated index be found?

-More product-specific information can be found on the website: https://russellinvestments.com/emea/important-information.
+More product-specific information can be found on the website: https://russellinvestments.com/emea/important-information (from 1 January 2023).